Road King

 Conversion kit.

 I put in a nice bottom bracket conversion kit so I can use modern three-piece cranks.
-I also had a nice, light Sunlite bottom bracket with chrome-moly spindle in the toolkit, so that will save a few grams, too.
+I also had a strong and light Sunlite bottom bracket with chrome-moly spindle in the toolkit, so that will save a few grams, too.
 I considered external bearings and a hollowtech crank, but I'm not sure how well they'd play with the conversion kit, and good quality square taper stuff isn't much heavier at all.
 Plus I have a lot of good square taper stuff laying around already.

 And another conversion kit.